 I remember hearing the doctor say, "We made the right decision, Bevin.
 She needed to come out."
 But nothing was registering with me.
 I didn't notice Mom's worried look, I didn't notice that Leah wasn't crying, I didn't notice anything.
 I think back now and wonder how I missed all of that.
 I think I was in a state of shock.

-You can look at her eyes and tell how sick she was, my poor baby.
+This is the only picture we have of her without tubes everywhere.
+You can look at her eyes and tell how sick she was, my poor baby. |

 I asked Mom later why she didn't get more pictures of her.
 She told me that the nurses had to stop bagging Leah for her to take the picture.
 Like I said, I had no idea how sick she was until much, much later.